General visa information on Croatian visa system are available at: http://www.mvep.hr/en/consular-information/visas

 Supporting documents that prove:

-*unified visa fee, which is charged at the moment of submitting the application for a visa is 53 GBP (exemption: for nationals of Georgia, Moldova, Russia and Ukraine, the visa fee is 36 GBP unless the Visa Facilitation Agreement prescribes otherwise).
+*UNIFIED VISA FEE, which is charged at the moment of submitting the application for a visa is 55 GBP (exemption: for nationals of Georgia, Moldova, Russia and Ukraine, the visa fee is 30 GBP unless the Visa Facilitation Agreement prescribes otherwise).

 *If the visit is tourism, the applicant must submit an accommodation reservation or a tourist voucher (only a reservation/voucher in the applicant’s name is acceptable - therefore if somebody else booked accommodation in your name you should contact provider of accommodation to provide you with appropriate confirmation of accommodation with your name clearly stated)!!!

 *If the visit is business related, the applicant must submit an original letter of guarantee of a legal person - from the company he/she is visiting in Croatia (notarized with a signature of the legal person) - Please advise your host/guarantee to find forms and more information at http://www.mvep.hr/en/consular-information/visas/issuance-procedure/letter-of-guarantee/ (English) http://www.mvep.hr/hr/konzularne-informacije/vize/postupak-izdavanja-viza/jamstveno-pismo/ (Croatian).

-*If one is just transiting through Croatia, the applicant must submit along with the application form, photo, valid travel document/passport (the period of validity of the travel document should exceed that of the visa by at least three months, must include at least two empty pages, and must have been issued in the preceding 10 years), UK residency permit, travel ticket and a visa or another proof that one is not required for entering the third country.
+If one is just TRANSITING through Croatia, the applicant must submit along with the application form, photo, valid travel document/passport (the period of validity of the travel document should exceed that of the visa by at least three months, must include at least two empty pages, and must have been issued in the preceding 10 years), UK residency permit, travel ticket and a visa or another proof that one is not required for entering the third country.

 Applicants must provide copies of all submitted documents.

 The Embassy reserves the right to request additional documents while deciding on a visa application related to each request submitted by an applicant.